CHAPTER B:

 Setting up an Effective Country-Level Humanitarian Coordination Architecture

-In consultation with national authorities and humanitarian actors, and taking into account the context, available resources, and existing capacities and mechanisms, the RC is responsible for determining the most adequate and efficient coordination ‘architecture’.
-Its purpose is to ensure that (i) all actors34 responding to the emergency work together to achieve shared, strategic objectives, and ii) that humanitarian programmes are designed and delivered in a principled, effective and complementary manner.
+In consultation with national authorities and humanitarian actors, and considering the context, available resources, and existing capacities and mechanisms, the HC is responsible for determining the most adequate and efficient coordination ‘architecture’.
+Its purpose is to ensure that all actors34 responding to the emergency work together to achieve shared strategic objectives, and that humanitarian programmes are designed and delivered in a principled, effective and complementary manner.
 Effective coordination helps to avoid a chaotic and fragmented response.

-34 It is critical for the RC to have an understanding of the mandates of actors involved in the response (community-based organizations, faith-based organizations, national and foreign militaries, local/national and international NGOs, the national and foreign private sector, the Red Cross/Red Crescent Movement (IFRC, ICRC, National Societies), UN entities, and neighbouring and other States) and their adherence to humanitarian principles.
-Although each has different mandates, accountabilities and cultures, the RC must strive to ensure coordination among them.
+34 It is critical for the HC to understand the mandates of actors involved in the response (community-based organizations, faith-based organizations, national and foreign militaries, local/national and international NGOs, the national and foreign private sector, the Red Cross/Red Crescent Movement [IFRC, ICRC, National Societies], UN entities, and neighbouring and other States) and their adherence to humanitarian principles.
+Although each actor has different mandates, accountabilities and cultures, the HC must strive to ensure coordination among them.

-The coordination architecture for international responders builds on and complements existing national- and local-level mechanisms, instead of creating separate or parallel structures.35 Contextual and flexible approaches will allow for the adaptation of coordination structures over time, including an increased role for local actors, national authorities and/or development partners as the situation moves from emergency to recovery.
+As far as possible, the coordination architecture for international responders builds on, plugs into and complements existing national- and local-level mechanisms, avoiding creating separate or parallel structures.35 Contextual and flexible approaches will allow for the adaptation of coordination structures over time, including an increased role for local and national actors36 and/or development partners as the situation moves from emergency to recovery.

-> For details on localizing the response, see section B.9 (Localizing the Response).
+> For details on localizing the response, see section B.8 (Localizing the Response).

 35 In conflict situations in which the State is a party to the conflict, humanitarian coordination may need to happen with limited State involvement to ensure that affected people have access to humanitarian protection and assistance, independent of whether the State controls the territory on which they reside.

-It is essential that the RC maintains dialogue with national counterparts as the humanitarian architecture is being established, and ensures they are supportive of the international mechanisms for preparedness and response to humanitarian emergencies and understand how international roles and responsibilities complement national efforts.
+As the humanitarian architecture is being established, it is essential that the HC maintains dialogue with national counterparts and ensures they support the international mechanisms for the preparedness for and response to humanitarian emergencies, and that they understand how international roles and responsibilities complement national efforts.
 Transparency is essential for maintaining effective coordination and collaboration with national counterparts leading the response efforts.

-Typically, the humanitarian architecture includes one, some or all of the following:36
+Typically, the humanitarian architecture includes one, some or all of the following:37

-37 See ICCG Standard Terms of Reference www.humanitarianresponse.info/files.pdf
+38 See ICCG Standard Terms of Reference: www.humanitarianresponse.info/sites.pdf

-In addition to the HCT, ICCG/ISCG and clusters, the RC, with the HCT, may establish other coordination groups – to support, for example, IM, needs assessment and analysis, CVA, risk management, the administration of country-based pooled funds (CBPFs), humanitarian access and humanitarian civil-military coordination, among others.
+In addition to the HCT, ICCG/ISCG and clusters, the HC, with the HCT, may establish other coordination groups to support, for example, needs assessment and analysis, CVA, humanitarian access, humanitarian civil-military coordination, risk management, and the establishment of OCHA-managed CBPFs, among others.

-In setting up humanitarian coordination in a new emergency, the RC should endeavour to ensure that all UNCT/HCT members have a solid understanding of the rationale for establishing humanitarian coordination and the steps being taken to put it in place, ensuring common messaging on this issue is followed.38
+In setting up humanitarian coordination in a new emergency, the HC should endeavour to ensure that all UNCT/HCT members have a solid understanding of the rationale for establishing humanitarian coordination and the steps being taken to put it in place, ensuring common messaging on this issue is followed.39

-38 In many cases, UNCT members may be unfamiliar with humanitarian principles and coordination mechanisms.
-To avoid mixed messaging coming from UNCT/HCT members, the RC, with OCHA’s support, should ensure the leadership team is well briefed on this issue and key messages are in place to answer questions from national counterparts, donors, NGO partners, and staff members.
+39 In many cases, UNCT members may be unfamiliar with humanitarian principles and coordination mechanisms.
+To avoid mixed messaging coming from UNCT/HCT members, the HC, with OCHA’s support, should ensure the leadership team is well briefed on this issue and that key messages are in place to answer questions from national counterparts, donors, NGO partners and staff members.

 Edward Kallon – Humanitarian Architecture